 The business structure in the DLG Insurance Internal Capital Engine is split across the following categories: Motor, Home, Rescue and other personal lines, Commercial and run-off business.
 Within each category there are classes where the risks are different.
-For example, Home is split into own brands and partnerships due to profit sharing arrangements and Commercial is analysed by risk type (motor, property and liability) and channel (direct and broker).
+For example, Home is split into own brands and partnerships due to profit sharing arrangements and Commercial is analysed by risk type (motor, property and liability) and channel (direct and broker), but following the sale of the Broker business, Broker only relates to outstanding Broker reserves.
 This allows for the model output to be useful and it also makes it more straightforward to source appropriate data.